-You may have seen your pet cat moving its paws, chattering, or twitching while sleeping in one of the best cat beds.
+You may have seen your kitty cat moving its paws, chattering, or twitching while sleeping in its cat bed.
 Like any other pet parent, you may think that your cat is in dreamland.
 And like many cat lovers, you may also want to know what is going on inside their brains when dreaming.
 You’re right; cats do dream.
 However, as far as the content of their dreams go, the best we can offer are assumptions.
 Let’s dig deeper.

 REM Stage Sleep and the Dreaming Cat

-On the average, cats sleep about 16 to 18 hours every day.
+On average, cats sleep about 16 to 18 hours every day.
 During sleep, the cat goes through different stages that reflect brain electrical activity.
-The initial stages, called non-REM sleep, prepares the cat into deep slumber.
+The initial stages, called non-REM sleep, prepare the cat for a deep slumber.
 The cat can get aroused or awakened easily during these stages.
-It then goes into a deep sleep where more vigorous stimulation is required to awaken the sleeping kitty.
+But then, the kitty goes into a deep sleep where more vigorous stimulation is required to awaken them.
 In these non-REM stages of sleep, the body goes into a relaxed mode.

-By the time it reaches the REM stage of sleep, everything starts to get interesting.
-Brain wave activity increases in dramatic fashion.
-One can see rapid movements of the eyes underneath the closed eyelids.
-The heart rate and breathing are also increased.
+By the time they reach the REM stage of sleep, things start to get interesting.
+Brain wave activity increases in dramatic fashion, and one can see rapid movements of the eyes underneath the closed eyelids.
+The heart rate and breathing also increase.
 There are muscle twitching, fine tremors, and faint vocalizations.
-These “activities” make the sleeping cat look like it’s awake.
-But no, it is dreaming.
+These activities make the sleeping kit look like it’s awake, but make no mistake, they are in a dreamland.

 Memories and the Feline Hippocampus

 No human being can provide a very accurate description of what animals are thinking.
-Sure, there are so-called “animal whisperers”, but how do we know they are not making their “findings” up?
-But as it turns out, cats do dream.
+Sure, there are so-called “animal whisperers”, but how can we know they are not making their “findings” up?
+But as it turns out, cats do indeed dream.

 However, when it comes to the actual content of their dreams, the best that we can offer are brain wave correlations.
 To be more specific, the electrical activity of the brain during sleep somehow correlates with the brain wave patterns of the cat when it is awake and doing a particular activity.
 Hence, one can say that the cat is processing memories during the REM stage of sleep.
 And when it comes to memory, you’ve got to give credit to the hippocampus in the cat’s brain.